Case Studies

 No-Fault Divorce in Arkansas: An Overview

-No-fault divorce was introduced in the United States to simplify the process of ending a marriage without assigning blame.
-Arkansas is a state that recognizes both no-fault and fault-based divorces.
-Couples seeking a no-fault divorce can file under the ground of "general indignities," a term that refers to irreconcilable differences or incompatibility.
-This is similar to the “irreconcilable differences” used in other states.
+No-fault divorce was introduced in the U.S. to simplify the process of ending a marriage without assigning blame.
+In Arkansas, couples seeking a no-fault divorce must file under the ground of "general indignities," which refers to irreconcilable differences or incompatibility.
+This is similar to the "irreconcilable differences" used in many other states.

 The History of No-Fault Divorce in the U.S. and Arkansas